adhithyakrishna/adhithyakrishna.github.io/content/en/tech/java_concurrency_in_practice/Fundamentals/thread_safety.md

 3) How long A takes to initiate the ``ExpensiveOject`` and set the instance field.

 'B' may again initialize a new instance even though ``getInstance()`` was supposed to return the same instance.
 Race conditions does not always result in failure but can cause serious problems.
-As an example, different instances from multiple invocatiosn could cause registrations to be lost or multiple activities to have inconsistent views of the set of registered objects.
+As an example, different instances from multiple invocation could cause registrations to be lost or multiple activities to have inconsistent views of the set of registered objects.

 ##### read-modify-write
 As we saw previously ``++count`` is not an atomic operation.
 To properly increment the counter, the current thread must know its previous value and make sure no other thread is changing or using the value in the middle of the update.